boyter/boyter.org/content/posts/2012-11-15-building-a-search-engine-the-most-important-feature-you-can-add.md

   </p>

   <p>
-    DDG&#8217;s !bang syntax solved this by allowing me to easily redirect my query when I find it lacking.
-When I think Google might have a result DDG dosn&#8217;t I add !g to confirm.
-The more I do this and refine my behaviour the more confidence I have in DDG&#8217;s abilities.
+    DDG's !bang syntax solved this by allowing me to easily redirect my query when I find it lacking.
+When I think Google might have a result DDG dosn't I add !g to confirm.
+The more I do this and refine my behaviour the more confidence I have in DDG's abilities.
   </p>

   <p>